Apron Conveyor Manufacturer in India

 Foundry — Hot Casting Conveyor

-Sand-mould shakeout conveyor carrying hot iron castings directly from the shakeout machine — existing roller conveyor was deforming at operating temperatures.
+Sand-mould shakeout conveyor carrying hot iron castings directly from the shakeout machine — the existing roller conveyor was deforming at operating temperature.
 Replaced with heat-resistant steel plate apron conveyor with ceramic insulated chain.

 - Operating at 700°C casting temperature for 20+ months without deformation